-Beginning of School: Students eating breakfast should not be in the school prior to 7:30 a.m.
+Beginning of School: Students will enter through the main school doors.
+Bussing students will enter through the south doors (elementary playground doors).
+Students eating breakfast should not be in the school prior to 7:30 a.m.
 All other students should not come to school prior to 7:45 a.m. unless they are scheduled to meet with a teacher.